pandas-dev/pandas/doc/source/io.rst

   can ``.reset_index()`` to store the index or ``.reset_index(drop=True)`` to ignore it.
 - Duplicate column names and non-string columns names are not supported
-- Non supported types include ``Period`` and actual python object types.
+- Non supported types include ``Period`` and actual Python object types.
 These will raise a helpful error message on an attempt at serialization.

 See the `Full Documentation <https://github.com/wesm/feather>`__